korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 but you want the data to be written out in a more timely fashion, making it available to either another process watching it, or some other similar kind of thing.
-Obviously, this example was manufactured a bit, to give you a better demonstration.
+This example was manufactured a bit, to give you a better demonstration.
 </div>

 ## [g.
 File Writing Challenge](https://github.com/korhanertancakmak/JAVA/tree/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/Course09_WritingFilesChallenge/README.md#file-writing-challenge)
 <div align="justify">

-In this challenge, you'll be creating your own data file, with the **StudentEngagement** records.
+In this challenge, you'll be creating your own data file with the **StudentEngagement** records.
 In this case, you'll be outputting the data in **Json** format.
 You've seen a little **JSON** in a previous section.